Trade Execution Flow as the Underlying Source of Market Dynamics: Moment Calculation from Empirical Samples

 Equation (\ref{momentsDef}) maps a long sequence of past observations $t_l,f_l$ to $n$ moments $\Braket{Q_j f}$, with $j=0\dots n-1$.
 The index $j$ captures contributions from different time scales.
 If one chooses $Q_j(x(t)) = \exp(i\, jt /\tau)$ and $\omega = 1$, the moments $\Braket{Q_j f}$ correspond essentially to Fourier amplitudes.
 In this work, we adopt a decaying weight and an arbitrary basis $Q_j(x)$ to improve numerical stability and better capture the dynamics of interest.

-Given a sequence of (time, execution price, shares traded) as $(t_l, P_l, v_l)$\footnote{ For convenience, we define $v_l = V_l - V_{l-1}$ as the number of shares traded at $t_l$, where $V_l$ denotes the total volume traded at or before $t_l$. } Consider all possible moments that can be calculated from such sequences.
-They essentially differ only in the choice of integration variable in (\ref{momentsDef}); instead of $t_l - t_{l-1}$, one can use $P_l - P_{l-1}$ or $ V_l - V_{l-1}=v_l$.
-Formally, consider, for example, $I = dV/dt \approx \frac{V_l - V_{l-1}}{t_l - t_{l-1}}$.
-The choice of integration variable allows us to calculate different rates.
-We now list all the moments that can be calculated by direct sampling using the definition (\ref{momentsDef}) with the following measures:
+Given a sequence of (time, execution price, shares traded) as $(t_l, P_l, dV_l)$\footnote{ For convenience, we define $dV_l = V_l - V_{l-1}$ as the number of shares traded at $t_l$, where $V_l$ denotes the total volume traded at or before $t_l$. } Consider all possible moments that can be calculated from such sequences.
+They essentially differ only in the choice of integration variable in (\ref{momentsDef}); instead of $t_l - t_{l-1}$, one can use $P_l - P_{l-1}$ or $ V_l - V_{l-1}=dV_l$.
+Consider, for example, the execution flow (trade execution rate):